FriskyElectrocat/CLLocation-FESCoordinates/README.md

 Convert an `FESCLLocationCoordinate2D` struct representing a coordinate in degrees, minutes, and seconds to decimal degrees.

+`+ (CLLocationDegrees)fes_decimalDegreesForCoordinateMinDec:(FESCLLocationCoordinateMinDec)coordinate;`

+Convert an `FESCLLocationCoordinateMinDec` struct representing a MinDec coordinate in degrees and minutes to decimal degrees.

 `+ (FESCLLocationCoordinate2D)fes_coordinateForDecimalDegrees:(CLLocationDegrees)degrees;`

-Convert an `CLLocationDegrees` value representing decimal degrees to a `FESCLLocationCoordinate2D` struct representing a coordinate in degrees, minutes, and seconds.
+Convert a `CLLocationDegrees` value representing decimal degrees to an `FESCLLocationCoordinate2D` struct representing a coordinate in degrees, minutes, and seconds.

-`+ (FESCLLocationMinDecCoordinate)fes_minDecForDecimalDegrees:(CLLocationDegrees)degrees;`
+`+ (FESCLLocationCoordinateMinDec)fes_minDecForDecimalDegrees:(CLLocationDegrees)degrees;`

-Convert a `CLLocationDegrees` value representing decimal degrees to a `FESCLLocationMinDecCoordinate` struct representing a MinDec coordinate in degree and minutes.
+Convert a `CLLocationDegrees` value representing decimal degrees to an `FESCLLocationCoordinateMinDec` struct representing a MinDec coordinate in degrees and minutes.

 ## License